mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 }
 ```

 However this isn't very [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) because it requires you to maintain the class names (`'root'`, `'paper'`, `'button'`, ...) in two different places.
-We provide a type operator `WithStyles` to help with this, so that you can just write
+We provide a type operator `WithStyles` to help with this, so that you can just write:

 ```ts
 import { WithStyles, createStyles } from '@material-ui/core';